ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

 - **-h or --help** shows the above usage
 - **--rbegin** and **--rend** are the limit of the closed interval of reals of independent variable x.
 - **--rstep** is the incremental step of independent variable x into the interval.
-- **--fx** is the function to use to compute the value of dependent variable; it is in lamba body format.
+- **--fx** is the one-variable real-value function to use to compute the value of dependent variable; it is in lamba body format.
 - **--dsout** is the target dataset file name.
-The content of this file is csv (no header at first line) and each line contains a couple of real numbers: the x and the f(x) where x is a value of the interval and f(x) is the value of dependent variable.
+The content of this file is csv (no header at first line) and each line contains a pair of real numbers: the x and the f(x) where x is a value of the interval and f(x) is the value of dependent variable.
 This argument is mandatory.

 ### Examples of fx_gen.py usage
 ```bash